mui/mui-x/docs/data/data-grid/components/quick-filter/quick-filter.md

 ## Custom elements

 The default elements can be replaced using the `render` prop.
+See [Grid components—Customization](/x/react-data-grid/components/overview/#customization).

-See [Grid components—Customization](/x/react-data-grid/components/overview/#customization) for more information.
+The demo below shows how to replace the default elements with custom ones, styled with Tailwind CSS.

 {{"demo": "GridQuickFilterCustom.js", "bg": "inline"}}